johnamdickson/portfolio-project-1/README.md

 ## Testing

  - __Nav Bar__
    - The Nav Bar responsiveness was checked across the three widths as described in the features section.
-Some minor styling adjustments were made to get the font size right and in the end behaviour was as expected.
+Some minor styling adjustments were made to get the font size right and in the end the behaviour was as expected.
       - Nav Bar Normal Width
 ![Nav Bar Normal](/assets/README-files/nav-bar-normal.jpg)
       - Nav Bar Max Width 1200px